marcin-kli/MP1/README.md

 * As a wireframing tool.

 ### GNU Image Manipulation Program [GIMP]
-* As a image editor.
+* As an image editor.

 # Testing

-### I used Mozilla web developer tolls and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.
+ I used Mozilla web developer tolls and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

-### [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) extension to chrome browser was very helpful.
+ [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) extension to chrome browser was very helpful.

-### At the and of the project I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS and [Nu Html Checker](https://validator.w3.org/) to test HTML
+ At the and of the project I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS and [Nu Html Checker](https://validator.w3.org/) to test HTML

 ---
 ## Issues found during site development.